calfus-open-source/magikube/README.md

 ## `magikube new PROJECT_NAME`

-This is the auto-mode where we have pre-selected lot of options.
+This is the auto-mode where we have pre-selected a lot of options for you which will get you production ready in few minutes 🚀🚀.
 You answer a few prompts and magikube does the rest.

 ```
 USAGE